bibi21000/jmx2munin/README.md

 Put your configuration files in /usr/share/munin/plugins/jmx2munin.cfg.
 You must respect the <directory>/script structures.
-For example, if you want to monitor the number of applications in your tomcat server think about someting tomcat7/appwars.
+For example, if you want to monitor the number of applications in your tomcat server think about something tomcat7/appwars.

 When creating links in /etc/munin/plugins, also respect this rule.
 It's the way the script retrieve its configuration.
-For the preceding example :
+For the preceeding example :

     ln -s /usr/share/munin/plugins/jmx2munin /etc/munin/plugins/tomcat7_appwars